 Retail Cyberattacks: A Growing Concern

-PoS systems are often networked with other systems, exposing the broader network to vulnerabilities.
+Point-of-Sale (PoS) systems are often networked with other systems, exposing the broader network to vulnerabilities.
 Once compromised, attackers can access sensitive data such as credit card numbers and personal information, escalating the damage.

 Rogue Devices and Supply Chain Vulnerabilities